by Dan Smith

 - Don’t demand all seven courses be delivered to your publicity table at once.
 Enjoy the entire experience of the meal, be patient, and understand that it will end at some point.

 - Like gluttony, greed is the offspring of several other sins and one of the most common book promotion sins.
 It happens when authors get a taste of publicity and demand more, and more, and more, and become unreasonable.

 - Once greed starts, it is almost impossible to control.
 Greed may work on Wall Street, but it bankrupts book promotion.

 - Authors should reflect gratitude and thanks for the good things that happen and not get consumed with greed.

 - Over the last 21 years in book publicity, we’ve seen anger manifest in many forms.

 - We worked with an author who received a bad review of his book, and then drove 300 miles to confront the reviewer in her office.”

-- There is a story that recently caught significant media attention about an author who targeted a Goodreads reviewer in an essay, and essentially ruined her literary career by doing so.
+- A story recently caught significant media attention about an author who targeted a Goodreads reviewer in an essay and essentially ruined her literary career by doing so.

 - Authors should understand that they are opening themselves up for scrutiny and are actually inviting it.